mattiadeidda91/test-backend/README.md

    Where {pathFile} should be replaced with the physical path of the file.<br>
    Example path file: **docker-compose -f '/mnt/c/Users/mdeidda/Documents/Visual Studio 2022/Projects/test-backend/docker-compose.yml' up --build -d**
 5. Open the solution **test-backend.sln**
-6. In the **appsettings.json** and **appsettings.Development.json** of each microservice add your own connectionString to connect to SqlServer.
+6. In the **appsettings.json** and **appsettings.Development.json** of each microservice add your own connectionString to connect to SqlServer.<br>
+   The projects in which you will need to change the connectionString are as follows:<br>
+		a.
+Test.Backend.Services.AddressService<br>
+		b.
+Test.Backend.Services.OrderService<br>
+		c.
+Test.Backend.Services.ProductService<br>
+		d.
+Test.Backend.Services.UserService<br>
+	If you run the project in Debug, you will only need to modify the file **appsettings.Development.json**.<br>
+	It is recommended to only change the Server name of the SqlServer instance without changing the database name.
-7. Startup projects should already be configured, verify in Solution Properties that WebApi projects and all microservices are set as Startup projects.
+7. Startup projects should already be configured, verify in Solution Properties that WebApi projects and all microservices are set as Startup projects.<br>
+   If they need to be configured, select the **Multiple startup projects** item and set the **Action** to **Start** for the following projects:<br>
+		a.
+Test.Backend.WebApi<br>
+		b.
+Test.Backend.Services.AddressService<br>
+		c.
+Test.Backend.Services.OrderService<br>
+		d.
+Test.Backend.Services.ProductService<br>
+		e.
+Test.Backend.Services.UserService<br>
+	Then apply the changes and click OK.
 8. The migration scripts should already be set up in the project and automatically run at startup.<br>
    If this does not happen, you need to launch the **Add-Migration InitialCreate** and then **Update-Database** commands on the Package Manager Console.<br>
    These commands will need to be run for all microservices projects.